treelunar/Soohyun_Ahn/README.md

 - 😄 Pronouns: she/her/hers

 ### News to share!
-- 🎉 Thrilled to join Southern Alberta Institute of Technology (SAIT) as a new faculty member, leading Logic and Critical Thinking!
+- 🎉 Thrilled to join Southern Alberta Institute of Technology (SAIT) as a new faculty member, leading Logic and Critical Thinking (as of July 2024)!
 - 📒 I compiled my writings on various subjects (AI, technology, education, etc.) into a [blog](https://sooahnphilosophy.wixsite.com/my-site).
 Check it out!
 - ☑ I earned a certificate in [Data Integration with Microsoft Azure Data Factory](https://www.coursera.org/account/accomplishments/certificate/WDTJHQMJJBBC) in August 2023!
 - 🖥 I passed the "Git" LinkedIn Skill Assessment in July 2023!